-The GE Task Force convened in Spring 2008 and began by researching the history of GE at CSUCI and by analyzing the strengths and weaknesses of our current program.
+The GE Task Force convened in Spring 2008 and began by researching the history of GE at CI and by analyzing the strengths and weaknesses of our current program.
 We became familiar with current theory and practice in general education, examining scholarship and research and surveying many different GE models around the country.
-We examined CSU Executive Order 1033 (superceded by EO 1065) to understand external parameters and how we might work in relationship to them.
+We examined CSU Executive Order 1033 (superseded by EO 1065) to understand external parameters and how we might work in relationship to them.
 With this information in mind we re-examined our current structure in terms of the relationship between GE and the majors, student perceptions of general education, and the assessment of student learning, and proposed a Senate Resolution outlining an outcomes-based GE model.

 Since the passage of Senate Resolution 09-03 New University Studies Program in Fall 2009 (available under “Contexts and Parameters” tab):

 - GE Task Force members secured outside funding to develop University Studies:

 - Title V funding for Project ISLAS (Institutionalizing Student Learning, Access, and Success) in Fall 2010.
 The Academic Affairs objectives of this grant are to develop a University Experience Program (including core courses incorporating GE outcomes) and to develop outcomes-assessment capacity.
 ISLAS funded the purchase of a comprehensive assessment software package (Tk20, branded as folioCI), which includes an e-portfolio system to store student artifacts and assessments of student learning.

 - Center for Integrative Studies secured Keck Foundation funding for an interdisciplinary undergraduate research seminar series incorporating GE outcomes, SPIRaL (Stepladder Program in Interdisciplinary Research and Learning);